Sculpto-R/BU-CS411-Project/README.md

 # iNNiT?
 ## ➤ About
-iNNiT? is a Python-based service that locates events in London via Instagram & TikTok posts.
+iNNiT? is a Python-based service that locates events in London via website information.
 This app was developed in the BU London Fall '25 period for CAS CS 411.

 #### ⊝ Goals & Objectives:

-Help young adults in London find local community events and entertainment based on their listed personal preferences via filtered social media posts.
+Help young adults in London find local community events and entertainment based on their listed personal preferences via filtered website information.

 #### ⊝ This App vs. Others: